The Piano Roll is where you editing the actual notes of the song, the instrument envelopes, as well as some special effects.

-The depth values for the vibrato are indentical to FamiTracker but the speeds are slightly different.
+The depth values for the vibrato are identical to FamiTracker but the speeds are slightly different.
 The way FamiTracker implements vibrato, while clever, is flawed as it undersamples the vibrato curve at high speed, leading to aliasing which ends up with a low-frequency tone that has a "ringing" sound to it.
-Please see the Import/Export for a table that maps between FamiStudio and FamiTracker.
+Please see the Export page for a table that maps between FamiStudio and FamiTracker.

 Controls the global pitch of the track.
 Can be used to make an entire channel slightly out of tune.

 Allow changing the duty cycle of an instrument without using a duty cycle envelope.
 This can only affect instruments with no duty cycle envelopes.
 This effect is mostly just there for compatibility with FamiTracker.
 Unless you have special cases where you often need to change the duty cycle, you should always favor creating different instruments instead of using this effect.